pjaepole/Portfolio-and-more/README.md

 delete all completed todo<br/>
 can filter todos based on completion status<br/>
 redux version added<br/>
-    -can now add todo using redux<br/>
+----can now add todo using redux<br/>
-    -can now toggle the todo's complete status by clicking on the todos<br/>
+----can now toggle the todo's complete status by clicking on the todos<br/>
+----can now delete todos by clicking the delete button

 # Getting Started with Create React App